-The Data# Polling bit, DQ7, indicates to the host system whether an Embedded Algorithm is in progress or completed, or whether the device is in Erase Suspend.
+The Data# Polling bit, DQ7, indicates to the host system whether an Embedded Algorithm is in progress or completed.
 Data# Polling is valid after the rising edge of the final WE# pulse in the program or erase command sequence.

 During the Embedded Program algorithm, the device outputs on DQ7 the complement of the datum programmed to DQ7.
-This DQ7 status also applies to programming during Erase Suspend.
 When the Embedded Program algorithm is complete, the device outputs the datum programmed to DQ7.
 The system must provide the program address to read valid status information on DQ7.
-If a program address falls within a protected sector, Data# Polling on DQ7 is active for approximately 2 μ s, then the device returns to reading array data.
+If a program address falls within a protected sector, Data# Polling on DQ7 is active for approximately 2 μs, then the device returns to reading array data.

 During the Embedded Erase algorithm, Data# Polling produces a "0" on DQ7.
-When the Embedded Erase algorithm is complete, or if the device enters the Erase Suspend mode, Data# Polling produces a "1" on DQ7.
+When the Embedded Erase algorithm is complete, Data# Polling produces a "1" on DQ7.
 This is analogous to the complement/true datum output described for the Embedded Program algorithm: the erase function changes all the bits in a sector to "1"; prior to this, the device outputs the "complement," or "0."
 The system must provide an address within any of the sectors selected for erasure to read valid status information on DQ7.